ttkapostol/Cocktail_Finder/README.md

 This project was the final evaluation for the second module of a Web Programming bootcamp organized and implemented by [Adalab](https://adalab.es/) (Promo Salas, 2023).

-It is an exercise JavaScript.
+It is an exercise mainly focused on JavaScript.

 ## Authors